Month 1, Day 17, Sunday 9:00 p.m.

 And she had prepared just the thing.

 Three other fighters were now helping the female enforcer, ducking down to shelter from attacks and then popping up to send out return fire.
-It seemed to be helping.
+It seemed to be helping, reducing the rate at which the Morrows could sling spells at them.

 The building around the doorway had taken several more blows as the Morrows’ aim deteriorated under the pressure.
 None of the Morrows seemed eager to come closer and make themselves a more obvious target.